 All Cambridgeshire children may start school fulltime in the September following their fourth birthday.
-Cambridgeshire's admissions policy recognises the importance of early years' education.
+Cambridgeshire's Admissions Policy recognises the importance of Early Years' education.

-Before starting school, the new children are invited to visit the school so they are familiar with the class and the daily routine.
-We offer a home visit for all children joining in Nursery or Reception.
-Beginning school is often a far more daunting and tiring, experience, than many parents realise and our experienced EYFS staff will liaise closely with you to arrange an appropriate transition for your child.
+Before starting school, new children are invited to visit the school, so they are familiar with the class and the daily routine.
+We offer a home visit for all children joining Nursery or Reception.

+Beginning school is often a far more daunting and tiring experience, than many parents realise, so our experienced EYFS staff will liaise closely with you to arrange an appropriate transition for your child.

-Any new admissions for children in Reception to Year 6, including 'in year admissions' should contact Cambridgeshire Admissions Team' Tel - 01223 699662 admissions@cambridgeshire.gov.uk.
+Any new admissions for children in Reception to Year 6, including 'In Year Admissions' are managed by the Local Authority on our behalf.

+Cambridgeshire Admissions Team